Victoare/SR-WLED-audio-server-win/README.md

 ### Network

-**SR Port** is the same port you have to set up in your WLED configuration page.
+**SR Port** is the same port you have set in your WLED configuration page.
 By default, this is 11988.

 If the bars are jumping, the *Packet per second* shows a nonzero value, WLED is properly configured but still not reacting to your audio then try to set the **Local IP** to the IP your machine has in the network.
 If you start to type, it will autosuggest IPs it found on the network adapters and will show an error if the address is invalid, unusable, or malformed.